EstherPlomp/TNW-PhD-Newsletters/README.md

         - **Where to get help?** Email Esther!
         - See also this [recording](https://youtu.be/bPl5sdTvLMM) and the [slides](http://doi.org/10.5281/zenodo.4772235)
 - **Workshop/Training materials**
+    - The **eScienceCenter is now sending out newsletters** so that you can keep up to date with the workshops that they organise: [sign up here](https://esciencecenter.us8.list-manage.com/subscribe?u=a0a563ca342f1949246a9f92f&id=31bfc2303d&mc_cid=22d88cb6ae&mc_eid=ce223eff4c).
     - ‘**Intermediate Research Software Development in Python**’ course in your own time as [all the materials are available online/on GitHub](https://carpentries-incubator.github.io/python-intermediate-development/).
     - [**Binder** workshop materials](https://github.com/alan-turing-institute/the-turing-way/tree/master/workshops/boost-research-reproducibility-binder)
     - [RIOT: Version control for academics with GitHub, Dr Sam Forbes](https://www.youtube.com/watch?v=pxRSpfmX2h0)
 - [Aalto University resources on making your computational workflow more reproducible](https://scicomp.aalto.fi/scicomp/zen-of-scicomp/)
+- **Embrace the Command Line** by using Jeroen Janssens' [book that is freely available](https://datascienceatthecommandline.com/2e/).
 - Licenses: [website with explanations on licenses in plain English](https://tldrlegal.com/) or [choose a License website](https://choosealicense.com/) (TU Delft recommends the MIT license for code and CC-BY for data)
 - [Webinar on Open Software licenses](https://www.youtube.com/watch?v=y9y8a3O4fjg), where they also discuss **readme files** (30.48 – 41:00), which you need for your project to describe it to others and tell them how to interact with your code/software.
 You can also learn about **contribution guidelines** and how to set up a **code of conduct** (46:00 – 1:01) from the same webinar.
 - Webinar: ['How to set up a GitHub repository and your own website'](https://www.youtube.com/watch?v=QRUvQgKbVZQ)